 Are zero values possible or valid depending on the model used?

 They are not valid or possible.
-Any zero values in the data would be missing due to a bug.
+Any zero value in the data would be missing due to legacy data issues.

 How is the time to maturity input computed for the Black-Scholes implied volatility calculations?